 The upside is that any remaining tax credit can be carried forward and applied to next year’s taxes.
-In this scenario, if Homeowner #2 owes the government at least $4,500 in taxes for the following year, they can utilize the rest of the credit.
+In this scenario, if Homeowner #2 pays the government at least $4,500 in taxes for the following year, they can utilize the rest of the credit.

-To learn how to fill out the applicable IRS forms to claim your Solar Investment Tax Credit, visit our Solar Learning Center Article, Claiming the Solar Investment Tax Credit.
+To learn how to fill out the applicable IRS forms to claim your federal tax credit, visit our Solar Learning Center Article, Claiming the Federal Tax Credit.

-Or to learn how to fill out the applicable IRS forms to claim your Residential Renewable Energy Tax Credit over two tax cycles, visit our Solar Learning Center article, Claiming the Solar Investment Tax Credit Over Two Tax Cycles.
+Or to learn how to fill out the applicable IRS forms to claim your federal tax credit over two tax cycles, visit our Solar Learning Center article, Claiming the Federal Tax Credit Over Two Tax Cycles.